2.03 Grading and Examination

 Grading System – Years III and IV

-- Most courses (see exceptions in paragraphs 3 and 4) taken during Years III and IV, including clinical clerkships and clinical electives, effective May 2013, are graded honors with distinction/honors/pass/unsatisfactory.
+- Most courses (see exceptions in 3 and 4) taken during Years III and IV, including core clinical clerkships and clinical electives, effective May 2013, are graded honors with distinction/honors/pass/unsatisfactory.
 Although grades are determined based on demonstrated competency, in order to assure fairness and consistency of grading across sites and disciplines, guidelines exist for the directors of all core clerkships regarding the distribution of the above grades.

 - Honors with Distinction: up to 30%